Yu-QX/KoiPilot/src/KOI/README.md

 **Support modules include:**
 - `Listeners`: A module that holds all the AI APIs.
-- `Massages`: A module that holds all the messages used in the app.
+- `Messages`: A module that holds all the messages used in the app.

 For more details, please refer to the corresponding module documentation in `README.md` of each module.